 Not only are the criminal justice faculty members experienced teachers, but they each also have years of experience working in the criminal justice field as detectives, lieutenants, commanders, wardens and in other roles.
 In addition, the faculty to student ratio – 1 to 16 – allows students to directly connect with professors and learn from their firsthand experiences.
 Kristen says it’s that experience, paired with the fact that she can always count on Professor Armstrong for a hug when she’s having a bad day, that makes being an Olivet College criminal justice major so unique.

 During the remainder of her college journey, Kristen is excited to get hands-on in the field and continue diving into her studies.
 She especially looks forward to the annual Criminal Justice Honor Society fundraiser, often a Relay for Life event.
-While she never wants to leave her Olivet College family, Kristen is most excited to begin her future career and help as many girls and boys as possible create successful futures.
+While she never wants to leave her Olivet College family, Kristen is most excited to begin her future career and help girls and boys achieve their dreams.

 Learn more about OC’s criminal justice program by visiting campus and connecting with faculty members, like Professor Armstrong, Professor Reed and Professor Sherzer.
 Contact the Office of Admissions at 800.456.7189 or firstname.lastname@example.org for questions.